-Christmas at the summit of Sulphur Mountain!
-With Santa and the elves, a reindeer challenge, a treasure hunt and all the other jingle bells and whistles, this is practically a slam-dunk for the kids.
-With so much of the fun included and kids riding free before noon, it's loaded with parent-appeal too.
+It's Christmas at the summit of Sulphur Mountain!
+With Santa and his elves, cookie decorating and all the other jingle bells and whistles, it's practically a slam-dunk for the kids.
+With so much of the fun included and kids riding free before noon, it's loaded with parent appeal, too.

-If you're looking for a new family tradition, make this your plan.
+If you're looking for a new family tradition, here's your plan.

 Where and when to start

 Take the Banff Gondola up before noon so the kids ride free.
-Then, climb up to the second floor of the Upper Terminal where most of the fun stuff is happening.
-As you go, look for the jolly guy in red and let the magic happen… He's promised to make an appearance every Saturday until December 23, from 10:30am to 1:30pm.
+The summit is where the fun stuff is happening.
+As you go, look for the jolly guy in red… He's brought his Workshop all the way from the North Pole.

-While up there, check in to the cookie decorating station A.S.A.P. to fuel up for the afternoon.
+While up there, check in to the decorating station to fuel up for the afternoon.
 Your kids can decorate cookies at Santa’s Bakeshop!

-With time wrapping up and the kids losing steam, find your way to the Above Banff Theatre, also on Level 2, to have a few laughs and follow the adventures of Wayne and Lanny.
+With time wrapping up and the kids losing steam, have a few laughs and follow the adventures of Wayne and Lanny.
 This Disney Christmas film, called "Prep & Landing", is a 20-minute animated film featuring a high-tech team of elves who travel the world to prepare homes for Santa's visit.
-There are five screenings per day on the hour, beginning at 10:30 a.m. and up until 2:30 p.m., Saturdays and Sundays only, plus Christmas Day.

 Final planning tips for the family: